cdl-geneseo/geneseo-dictionary/C/Chickyboo-and-chickypoo.md

 # Chickyboo and chickypoo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chickyboo and chickypoo

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 NN: Girl; &quot;Okay, thanks chickyboos.
 See you later.&quot; F90 Nearly Obs.
 F92 chickyboo and chickypoo - Obs.
 Source: Dictionary of Geneseo English, Fall 1998.
 Simmington Chickyboo and Chickypoo (NN): a nickname for a female friend, similar to &quot;girl&quot; as in &quot;Hey girl&quot; or &quot;Hey chickypoo.&quot; Definition of approximately 21% of those surveyed.
 Unknown by approximately 79% of those surveyed.